 Post-COVID Travel in Tripura

 Tripura reopened its borders for tourists from 1st October.
-Some private buses from Guwahati to Agartala has also started running.
+Some private buses from Guwahati to Agartala has also started running and even Delhi to Agartala trains are running.
+There are no serious regulations as far as I know.